Devon Forest Kindergarten

 Our Setting

 Devon Kindergarten HQ is a separate, fenced off section of our main woodland site, specifically for the use of our young kindergarten children.
 Our setting allows children to play outdoors in all weathers, experiencing the natural world and exploring through the seasons.
-We have lots of large shelters in case of rain, and a cosy bell tent with books and blankets for children to use whenever they like.
+We have lots of large shelters in case of rain, and a cosy bender shelter with books and blankets for children to use whenever they like.

 You may notice that we don’t have a lot of the usual ‘toys’ that you will see at an indoor nursery.
 What you will see are things like spades for digging, bug hunting kits, ‘loose parts’ such as string, clay, wood and lots of tools for children to make their own toys, whether that be designing and building their own see saw or sawing and decorating a gnome doll and its home, all with our support.
 We believe play should come from the child’s imagination rather than be prescribed by toy manufacturers!